sCrypt-Inc/scryptTS-docs/docs/tutorials/interact.md

 })()
 ```

-If we now execute the code, we should get an output similar to the following:
+If we execute the code, we should get an output similar to the following:

 ```ts
 Counter deployed: 1cd6eb4ff0a5bd83f06c60c5e9a5c113c6e44fd876096e4e94e04a80fee8c8ca, the count is: 100